NYUDataBootcamp/Book/py-fun2.md

 ## List comprehensions

 That's a mouthful of jargon, but the idea is that we can create lists (and do related things) using implicit loops that we refer to as **list comprehensions**.
 This is incredibly useful and shows up a lot in Python code.
-It's another thing that doesn't work in Python 2, so make sure you have Python 3 installed.

 **Example.** Consider the loop above that prints out the elements of the list `namelist` one at a time: